Golden rules after hip replacement - why they are mostly unnecessary today

 Anatomically correct reconstruction

-A perfect restoration of offset, leg length and center of rotation dramatically reduces the dislocation rate.
+A perfect restoration of Offset, leg length and rotation centre drastically reduces the dislocation rate.

 Minimally invasive surgical techniques